The Long Way Home (Buffy comic): Part II (Issue #2)

 Giles and Buffy, in different locations, are both disappointed in the fighting techniques of the Slayers they are training.
 They encourage the groups to use teamwork.
 Buffy compliments the Slayer Satsu on her skills and hair.
 In Southern Italy, Andrew is outside with a group of Slayers.
 He tries to go with a lecture on combat techniques but is distracted with talk of Lando Calrissian.

 Xander wonders if Dawn has made herself giant sized to gain attention from her sister; Dawn splashes Xander in return.
 Elsewhere, General Voll and his assistant discuss possible plans to destroy Buffy and her Slayers, from Amy Madison to a nuclear bomb.
 It's revealed Voll has the same symbol as the victims Buffy found earlier.

 Buffy has a sexual dream concerning Xander, which segues into a demon crucifying her.
-Amy Madison tries to kill Buffy, but fails and is trapped inside the castle by magic.
+Amy Madison tries to kill Buffy but fails and is trapped inside the castle by magic.
 However, she succeeds in cursing her with a sleeping spell that can only be lifted by the kiss of true love; later established to be simply one who loves Buffy.

 Renee and another Slayer discuss the attraction the former is developing for Xander.
 Then kilted zombies attack, summoned by Amy.
 As the Slayers fight the zombies, both sides taking casualties, Buffy is visited in her dreams by a mysterious figure.
 Willow Rosenberg appears to force Amy to stop the zombies.

 Part III (Issue #3)

 The figure in the duster and red shirt is revealed to be Ethan Rayne, a former friend of Giles and chaos-worshipping sorcerer.
-He reveals that they are trapped within Buffy's dreamspace, the conglomeration of all of a person's possible dreams.
+He reveals that they are trapped within Buffy's dream space, the conglomeration of all of a person's possible dreams.
 Ethan urges Buffy to escape so she can help the battle raging outside.
 He gives hints about 'Twilight'.

 Amy Madison is defeated, but Buffy is still locked in a coma.
 Only a kiss from someone who loves her can free her.
 Willow commands all surrounding her to close their eyes.
 They do and someone kisses Buffy.
 She awakens with the cry of "Cinnamon Buns!".

 Giles contacts a demon of the same breed as those killed in Part 1, asking for information about the symbol found on the bodies.
 The demon insists that the symbol is meaningless to his kind.
 Xander warns Andrew and comforts Renee.

 Despite being subdued, Amy's magics transport Willow to an Army base; it is revealed Amy has allied herself with Warren Mears.